-- This chart assumes drippers are placed approximately 3’ apart with 1 gallon per hour (GPH) application rate.
+- This chart assumes drippers are placed approximately 3’ apart, with an application rate of 1 gallon per hour (GPH).

 - Soaker hoses have variable output.
 Check depth of watering and adjust time as necessary to water tree to a depth of 18 – 24” for most mature trees.

 - Top mulch should be applied over drippers to a depth of 3 – 5”

 - Drip and soaker hoses are always preferred over spray.

 - Top mulch depth should be reduced to 1” for spray irrigation.

 - If using conventional spray nozzles, split sprinkler irrigation into two times separated by one hour: for example, two 20-minute applications equal one 40-minute application.